Subliminal XVI: My Life in Subliminals

 Something Got Me Started

-From 2:20 to 2:34 (instrumental) one hears a faint female voice speaking.
+From 2:20 to 2:34 (instrumental part) one hears a faint female voice speaking in the background.
 However, what that voice says is not to be got at all.
 Here is the best example I have found so far of a subliminal technique in music/on TV: the voice can be heard, by attentive listeners, but the words never.
 And I bought the disc.
 The sequence occurs after a female voice has whispered “I really love you,” to which the singer reacts with an “Ooooh” of arousal.
 Both songs, by the way, make supraliminal use of whispers (“Come over here” at the beginning of Need You Tonight) – already the conscious content is highly eroticized in both cases.

 Here as well I left a comment on YouTube: “From 2:20 to 2:34 one hears a faint female voice speaking, if you listen carefully.
 Can someone tell me what she says?”
 No answer so far.
 If you’re a sound engineer and intrigued by this too, please contact me because I am ready to pay for having these occult words deciphered.